Brazil prosecutors sue Trafigura over irregular Petrobras contracts: statement

 SAO PAULO (Reuters) - Brazilian federal prosecutors have filed a lawsuit seeking damages from oil trading company Trafigura and former executives on corruption allegations involving Brazilian state-run oil company Petroleo Brasileiro SA (Petrobras), according to a statement on Monday.

-The prosecutors are also seeking a court order to block up to 1 billion reais ($187.55 million) from of the defendants pending a final ruling on the matter.
+The prosecutors are also seeking a court order to freeze 1 billion reais ($187.55 million) of the defendants’ assets pending a final ruling on the matter.

 This is the first legal action targeting a trading firm since Brazilian prosecutors started to investigate Petrobras’ fuel sales in 2018 as part of the so-called Car Wash graft probe, which is ongoing and started in 2014.
 Until now, only individuals had been targeted in such lawsuits.